00Fjongl/js-extra/Minification/mini.md

 a='1',b='2',c='3',d='4',e='5',f='6',g='7'
 [a,b,c,d,e,f,g]='1,2,3,4,5,6,7'.split`,`
 ```
 Every additional variable included will save 2 bytes each, regardless of string length.
-This is important because **additional properties now follow the table for Variable Reassignment.**
+This is important because **additional properties will now follow the table for Variable Reassignment.**
 ## Via Variable Reassignment
 ```js
 (a,b='meaningless')=>a[b]+a.length+a.length+a.length;